 Snake being there is explained by the fact that, since he's gotten older, he's embraced new things.

-Really, the variations I can think of, including this one, all boil down to the theme of lost and regained childhood.
-For example, it doesn't need to be the "future children", but rather the adult simply goes back to play once more out of nostalgia's sake, and Sonic could just be a toy that was left somewhere else that when rediscovered, triggers the nostalgia.
+A lot of the variations that can be thought about this boil down to the theme of lost and regained childhood.
+For example, it doesn't need to be the "future children", but rather the adult simply goes back to play once more out of nostalgia's sake, and Sonic could just be a toy that was left somewhere else that, when rediscovered, triggers the nostalgia.

 The change from toys to trophies could also be interpreted as Master Hand moving on from his plush toys and going for action figures instead.

-At first, Sonic sweeping in to save the day at the end of Brawl made absolutely no sense to me.
-One day, I was surfing the DOJO while bored, and found this little quip that explained everything: "Heroes always arrive late."
+At first, Sonic sweeping in to save the day at the end of Brawl seems to make absolutely no sense.
+But then, a little quip in Smash Bros DOJO explained everything: "Heroes always arrive late."

-On top of the great irony of it being quite easily, the fastest character of the entire cast, he was also late to being announced, late to be in the sections you'd prefer speed over strength (scrolling stages), late to being an 'out of system character' (completely disregarding Metal Gear on the NES), late to actually saving the day, late to filling the blue animal spot, late to filling the speedster spot... the list could go on, he's just terminally late.
+On top of the great irony of it being quite easily, the fastest character of the entire cast, he was also late to being announced, late to be in the sections you'd prefer speed over strength (scrolling stages), late to actually saving the day, late to filling the blue animal spot, late to filling the speedster spot... the list could go on, he's just terminally late.

 This also fits Sonic's character.
 He's always late to the party.
 He always shows up at the last second.
 He never gets to the fight early or even on time.
 He was too late to stop Eggman from chaining up the Little Planet.
 He was too late to stop Knuckles' brainwashing.
 He was too late to save Station Square from Chaos' chaos.
 He was too late to save the moon.
 He was too late to save his friends from being tossed into robots.
 He was too late to stop the capture of the Flickies.
 He was too late to stop Eggman from enslaving Mobius, he was too late to stop Eggman from crashing the EggCarrier 3.
 He was too late to stop Iblis (not his fault), he was too late to prevent ANYTHING.
 He's always, well, too slow.

-I just realized that the point of Sonic is that he's late, but he still fixes everything at the last second.
+The point of Sonic is that he's late, but he still fixes everything at the last second.
 He's annoying in that he's always too late to stop the bad guys, but he more than makes up for it when he finally gets to it.
-I also realized that the reason he was able to save everybody was purely BECAUSE he was late!
+Furthermore, the reason he was able to save everybody was purely BECAUSE he was late!
 Sonic has used that flaw to his advantage to make up for itself.
 It's brilliant!

-The fact that Sonic is the last character to show up in the story and saves EVERYONE'S bacon also contrasts very well with the fact that Mario is the FIRST character to appear in the story, and undegoes numerous failures during the story up to and including needing to be SAVED by Sonic.
+The fact that Sonic is the last character to show up in the story and saves EVERYONE'S bacon also contrasts very well with the fact that Mario is the FIRST character to appear in the story, and undergoes numerous failures during the story, up to and including needing to be SAVED by Sonic.

-I always found it a bit odd that on Luigi's Mansion only two windows are visibly lit up from the outside, even though the entire interior of the house is well lit.
-It was only when later looking at a picture of the entire stage that I realized it made the front of the house look like an angry face.
+It's a bit odd that on Luigi's Mansion in Brawl, only two windows are visibly lit up from the outside, even though the entire interior of the house is well lit.
+But take a look at the whole house from the outside: The two windows make the front of the house look like an angry face.

-I hadn't realized until very recently that the first fight in the Subspace Emissary mode (Mario vs. Kirby) was the exact same match-up as the one at the end of the intro movie to the very first Super Smash Bros.! —Sane Intolerant
+The first fight in Subspace Emissary (Mario vs. Kirby) is the exact same match-up as the one at the end of the intro movie to the very first Super Smash Bros.! —Sane Intolerant

 Or maybe it's because he's 11 — 12 years old.
 His voice should be breaking.

-In the cutscene where Luigi is afraid of Waddle Dees, we (my brother and I) thought that it was just to further Luigi's status as a coward.
-Then, almost three years later upon seeing that scene again, I realized something — if you don't count any multiplayer matches where Dedede has been involved, this would be the first time that he would have seen a Dee.
-Not to mention how both he and Mario have been killed by Goombas (who I'd guess are about as big as Dees) in their original series.
-He simply doesn't know that they're (relatively) harmless yet, and also knows how size isn't always related to the power of that person. - Seamaid96
+In the Subspace Emissary cutscene where Luigi is afraid of Waddle Dees, it looks like something made just to further Luigi's status as a coward.
+But then consider this: If any multiplayer matches where Dedede has been involved are not counted, this would be the first time that Luigi would have seen a Dee.
+Not to mention how both he and Mario have been killed by Goombas, who should be about as big as Dees, in their original series.
+He simply doesn't know that they're (relatively) harmless yet, and also knows how size isn't always related to the power of that person. - Seamaid 96

 The theme song for Brawl.
 Lots of games and anime start off in Japanese, then get translated.
 The theme song for Brawl could have followed that, and got the all-too-common They Changed It, Now It Sucks.
-But they made the theme song in Latin.
-Brawl was never translated to Latin.
+But they made the theme song in Latin, a practically dead language.
 The theme song is a Bilingual Bonus no matter what version you play! - Alternate Mew

-This may seem a little cheesy, but I noticed that the little rocks in Tetra's Ship stage were pretty annoying, until I realized they were shout outs to the islands in the middle of nowhere. — mariocake1
+This may seem a little cheesy, but the little rocks in Tetra's Ship stage in Brawl can be pretty annoying, until one realizes they are shout outs to the islands in the middle of nowhere. — mariocake1

 Snake's Final Smash involves a helicopter coming from freaking nowhere, right?
 Wrong.
 Think back to Metal Gear Solid 2 — specifically, the evacuation part and the Harrier fight.
 Who was piloting the copter then?
 That's right, Otacon's on the other end of Snake's Final Smash.
-Fitting for Heterosexual(orpossiblynot)LifePartners. —Euterpe
+Fitting for the two life partners. —Euterpe

 When the heroes perform their assault on the Entrance to Subspace, there's only one Arwing, even though an Arwing is a one-person vehicle (well, you can cram a another small person in if you have to.)
 Weird...
 Until you remember that Sheik wrecked Fox's Arwing.
 It's probably actually Falco's we see flying. — diddyknux

-When Peach and Zelda are saved and on the Halberd, the next scene shows Zelda, now as Sheik, planning their escape.
-The one thing that bugged me about that part was Peach smiling at Sheik as the two left the room they were held captive in.
-That's when it hit me.
-Remember that, in Twilight Princess, Sheik was never used but was planned to be in the game.
+When Peach and Zelda are saved and on the Halberd in Subspace Emmisary, the next scene shows Zelda, now as Sheik, planning their escape.
+Why does Peach smile at Sheik as the two left the room they were held captive in?
+Remember that, in Twilight Princess, Sheik was never used, but was planned to be in the game.
 Not to mention that Peach, being a princess, probably has had experience with tailoring clothes (a girl needs SOME kind of hobby, right?).
 Who's to say Peach didn't make the Sheik costume herself during the scene transition? - Muigi

 The loading screen for Brawl displays a spinning Smash logo.
 It looks like the disc, which also spins.